How to Earn $921.91 per Hour in Your Spare Time

 - Thirty-seven (37) enrollees @$299 = $11,063

 - $11,063 divided by 12 hours = $921.91 per hour

 Back in the “day” Jim was a studio owner and certified trainer.
 He also has a degree in exercise physiology.
 So, he’s got the goods.
 But, he burned out and sold his business (at a hefty profit, of course!) and left the industry to pursue a career in commercial real estate.
-Over the course of 15 years, he became a millionaire.
+Over the course of 15 years, he became a multi-millionaire.

 These days, Jim is a private equities investor working out of his home outside Houston.
 Yet, while he makes more money buying and selling equities for himself and others, he still has a burning passion for health and fitness.